All about Air Purification – Need, Origin & Trend Analysis

-Currently the air purifier market is ruled by HEPA purifiers, which are expected to contribute to market growth during the forecast period as well.
-Other purifiers which are expected to experience growth include activated carbon and ozone-based purifiers.
-Among the purifiers, ultraviolet germicidal irradiation, HEPA Filter, Activated Carbon and Ionizer purifiers are the most common air purifiers for home and commercial use -helping in asthma and allergy.
+Currently, HEPA purifiers rule the air purifier market.
+They may contribute to market growth during the forecast period as well.
+Activated carbon and ozone-based purifiers are expected to experience growth.
+Ultraviolet germicidal irradiation, HEPA Filter, Activated Carbon and Ionizer purifiers are the most common air purifiers for home and commercial use -helping in asthma and allergy.
 Furthermore, photocatalytic oxidation (PCO) is one of the emerging technologies.
 PCO cleaners also use UV light to react with a catalyst – TiO2.
 The reaction oxidizes bacteria, viruses, fungi, odors, and volatile organic compounds and breaks the pollutants down into harmless carbon dioxide and water molecules in order to make the air cleaner.Major Players in Air Purification / Purifier Market

 Patent Filing Trend for Air Purification

-As mentioned earlier, the very first air-purifying apparatus was developed by Lewis P. Haslett and received its patent in 1848 [Explore our Service: Patent Monetization & Licensing] .
+As you know, Lewis P was the developer of very first air-purifying apparatus.
+Haslett and received its patent in 1848 .
 As time progressed, development of more effective types of air purifying devices became more important.
 In 1990s an inventor Frank, worked with a team of engineers from Switzerland and Germany in order to make highly effective consumer air purifiers in the world and they built the first room air purifier (IQAir HealthPro Plus.
 This air purifier beat its competitors as a successful product for relieving asthma and allergy symptoms.

 Patent filing in the air purifying technology have taken a sudden leap from 2012 onwards.
 During 2013-2016, there was a drastic increment in the patent filings of nearly 350% as compared to the last four years.

-Majority of the research in recent years have been focused on the undermentioned challenges:
+Majority of the research in recent years focused on the undermentioned challenges: